dalesgit/obsidian/pages/Prayer list.md

-# Prayer List

 [[Prayers]]

+## After lectio

+**Closing Prayer**: Almighty God, thank you for the gift of resting with your Word.
+May we take the phrase, sentence, or even one word that spoke to us and the prayer that came from our hearts into the activity of our day as a reminder of our genuine desire to consent to your presence and action in our lives.

+We pray that we may become this Word through Jesus Christ, Our Lord. **Amen**
 ## Recent

 - Current
+	- ~~Memorial for~~ Brian RIP
+	- ~~Dayspring: Word and Water retreat 4/26-7~~
+	- ~~Cyndi (travel to Chicago) and Brian (**RIP 4/14/24**)~~
+	- ~~Margaret talked into Thursday  mass~~
+	- ~~Jolene's dog has diabetes~~
+	- ~~healing mass supply Mar 7~~
+	- ~~centering prayer workshop March 9~~
+	- ~~Georgia Mtns: Judges & Christine/Robert~~
+	- ~~Dinner with parishioners, Priscilla/ Steve, Kathy Raker.
+Hooper.~~
 	- waiting for God to show me my calling now in Florida. (git-journal) spiritual direction
 	- Trish and Mack, Hildy and Charlie, Marlene ~~visit to Naples~~
-	- ~~Memorial for~~ Brian RIP
 	- Cynthia Marie
 	- MP weight loss Erin & JC
-	- ~~Dayspring: Word and Water retreat 4/26-7~~
-	- ~~Cyndi (travel to Chicago) and Brian (**RIP 4/14/24**)~~
 	- Tom, Ed, Roxie  -- support for MP's group
 	- Jolene surgery -- sucessful
 	- centering prayer at St Alfred's